kiriloman/Multitape-Non-Deterministic-Turing-Machine/README.md

 ```

 ### Usage
-To open the simulator use
+To open the simulator:

 ```
-java -jar "name of .jar"
+java -jar "path to .jar"
 ```

 ### Syntax